Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 First, a quick disclaimer: this is ultimately my opinion.
 If you’ve bought any of these products and found that they changed your sex life for the better, you do you!
 I’m happy for you.
 The point of this isn’t to say these products are inherently bad (though some of them are).
 The point is to get you to look past the marketing hype and consider whether they’ll actually be beneficial to you.

-So what pleasure and sexual wellness products do you not need?
-Here are six I’d like to deinfluence you from buying.
+So what pleasure products and sexual wellness stuff don’t you need?
+Here are six I’m deinfluencing you from buying today.

-Sex Toy Cleaner
+Sex Toy Cleaner is a Waste of Money

 Dedicated “toy cleaner” for sex toys is a scam, and an expensive one at that.
 Simply put, it probably won’t hurt you but you definitely don’t need it.
 There’s nothing special, magical, or unique about sex toy cleaner.
 It’s literally a body-safe (sometimes) antibacterial spray or liquid, that’s it.
-If you’re using non-porous, body-safe toys, you don’t need it.
+If you’re using non-porous, body-safe toys, you don’t need the stuff.
 If you’re using porous or toxic toys, it won’t help you.

 You can safely skip the toy cleaner and save money by learning how to clean your toys quickly and easily without it.
-I wrote this guide for Godemiche a few years ago, but here’s the TL/DR version:
+Here’s the TL/DR version of a few ways to do it:

 • Boil silicone, glass, or stainless steel non-motorized toys in a pot of water on the stove for 10 minutes.